-KEY UNIT Key unit in the new award - Graduate Diploma in Supervision as well as the Graduate Diploma in Spiritual Direction.
-Elective unit which can be taken within the supervision, spirituality or spiritual direction pathways.
+KEY UNIT Key unit in the following awards: Graduate Diploma in Supervision; and Graduate Diploma in Spiritual Direction.
+An Elective unit which can be taken within the supervision, spirituality or spiritual direction pathways.

 DS9061J is the face-to-face class

-DS9069J is the online class (Online students will be able to view the lectures 24 hours after each class, videos available on ARK).
+DS9069J is the online class (Online students will be able to view the lectures within 48 hours after each class with recordings available on ARK).